ranliu98/ranliu98.github.io/_pages/updates.md

 2023-11-08 Come and check my talk at 💫 [EECS Rising Stars 2023](https://eecsrisingstars2023.cc.gatech.edu/participants/Ran_Liu/)!

-2023-10-27 [LatentDR: Improving Model Generalization Through Sample-Aware Latent Degradation and Restoration](https://arxiv.org/pdf/2308.14596.pdf) is accepted by WACV 2024!
+2023-10-27 [LatentDR](https://arxiv.org/pdf/2308.14596.pdf) is accepted by WACV 2024!
 It is my first attempt in the field of pure computer vision.
 Thanks to my advisor and my collaborators!

 2023-08-29 [Frequency-Aware Masked Autoencoders for Multimodal Pretraining on Biosignals](https://arxiv.org/pdf/2309.05927.pdf) and [LatentDR: Improving Model Generalization Through Sample-Aware Latent Degradation and Restoration](https://arxiv.org/pdf/2308.14596.pdf) are available on arXiv now.